Mt. Airy MD via WV Eastern Panhandle: Aug 13-14, 2010 |

 I curiously venture in, stepping carefully because the bottom could drop out at any point.
 There's my bike outside.

 Enough of that, I then reach US50 and onto Romney, county seat of Hampshire county.
 I've photographed this courthouse more than once, so no need to do that again.
 But I do stop to see Buck's Indians, hoping that maybe I'll catch Steve Rinker, who I've met, along with his twin sons Jared and Justin at the Ohio Valley BSA Rally.
 I do meet up with Steve who tells me that a better time to see the collection of Indians, is during their open house on Sept 11th.
 Sounds great to me, because I'm still behind schedule.
+I do catch a neat photo of a lady and her cute little doggie at the trading post.

 Just past Romney, there's a quarry that presents a couple cool photo ops for my Baghira.

 By now I'm in the Panhandle, and I grab WV 29 North which then takes me to WV 9 East, just before I get to Paw-Paw which is on the Maryland border.
 As I head East on 9, it's obvious that it has just rained in the area, and I got lucky for missing that.
+A nice truss bridge along this route.

 With a nice view looking south.
 Or north, I can't remember.